scheme-requests-for-implementation/srfi-204/srfi/TODO/README.md

    <!-- - milestone handle files that start with 7 -->
    <!-- - milestone handle files that start with 8 -->
    <!-- - milestone handle files that start with 9 -->
+- Questions for Last Call
+  - Code review on macros?
+  - Export auxiliary syntax always (so auxiliary-syntax.scm is part of library) or only when srfi-206 is available?
+  - make-match-pred make-match-get make-match-set?